Joseeph5/JobsManager-MEARN/README.md

 ### Goal

-To create time tracker app that lets you track work hours across projects.
+To create job tracker app that lets you track work hours across projects.

 ### Features